zksecurity/RFCs/source/starknet/fri.md

 ### Query Phase

+FRI queries are generated once, and then refined through each reduction of the FRI protocol.
+The number of queries that is randomly generated is based on [configuration]().

+Each FRI query is composed of the following fields:

+* `index`: the index of the query in the layer's evaluations.
+Note that this value needs to be shifted before being used as a path in a Merkle tree commitment.
+* `y_value`: the evaluation of the layer's polynomial at the queried point.
+* `x_inv_value`: the inverse of the point at which the layer's polynomial is evaluated.
+This value is derived from the `index` as explained in the next subsection.

+That is, we should have for each FRI query for the layer $i+1$ the following identity:

+$$
+p_{i+1}(1/\text{x_inv_value}) = \text{y_value}
+$$

+Or in terms of commitment, that the decommitment at path the path behind `index` is `y_value`.

+<aside class="note">This is not exactly correct.
+The Commitment section explains that index points to a point, whereas we need to point to the path in the Merkle tree commitment that gathers its associated points.

 #### Generating queries

-FRI queries are generated once, and then refined through each reduction of the FRI protocol.

 The generation of each FRI query goes through the same process:

-* sample a random challenge from the channel
+* Sample a random challenge from the [channel]().
-* truncate the challenge to obtain the lower 128-bit chunk
+* Truncate the challenge to obtain the lower 128-bit chunk.
-* reduce it modulo the size of the evaluation domain
+* Reduce it modulo the size of the evaluation domain.

 Finally, when all FRI queries have been generated, they are sorted in ascending order.

+TODO: this is important due to the decommit algorithm.

 #### Verify a layer's queries

 TODO: refer to the section on the first layer evaluation stuff (external dependency)

-Besides the first layer, each layer verification of a query happens by simply decommitng a layer's queries.
+Besides the first and last layers, each layer verification of a query happens by simply decommiting a layer's queries.

 ```rust
 table_decommit(